-The LORD, the LORD, a God merciful and gracious, slow to anger, and abounding in steadfast love and faithfulness, keeping steadfast love for the thousandth generation,
+The LORD, the LORD,

+a God merciful and gracious,

+slow to anger,

+and abounding in steadfast love and faithfulness,

+keeping steadfast love for the thousandth generation,

-Here is one of the clearest and most repeated expressions of the nature of God's nature in the Old Testament.
+Here is one of the clearest expressions of the nature of God.
+This is one of the most repeated expressions of God's nature in the Old Testament.

 What does it mean?
-First of all, let us consider the name of God, "the Lord".
+First of all, let's consider the name of God, "the Lord".
 This is the name God revealed to Moses at the Burning Bush when he declared "I am who I am".
 The Lord is therefore the one who is continually present to us as the verb "I am" declares.
-And what it is that

-Exodus reveals to us about the nature of the Ever, Present God.
+And what it is that Exodus reveals to us about the nature of the Ever, Present God.
 He is merciful and gracious, slow to anger and abounding in steadfast love, to the point that he keeps steadfast love to thousands of generations.

-Now take this and remember that in the New Testament we read that "God is love".
-Love is not an attribute of God; it is His very nature.
+Now take this and know that in the New Testament we read that "God is love".
+Love is not an attribute of God, it is His very nature.